Optional concentrations are one way that students can tailor their Communication major to their interests.

 - Three approved non-COMM electives are required.

-- Two of the three non-Comm electives must be related to the concentration, the third non-COMM elective must be approved for the General Comm major, but not necessarily for the concentration.
+- At least two of the three non-COMM elective courses must be related to the student's concentration.
+One of the three non-COMM electives courses must be related to the General Communication major but is not required to be related to the student's concentration.

 - The deadline for declaring an optional concentration is the last day to add a class in the students' final semester.